Why Tuna Tomato Pasta Is a Great Family Meal:

 - Make-Ahead: If you like to make meals ahead of time (because we all know what kids can be like at 5pm!) then you can certainly do this with this dish.
 Prepare the sauce and cook the pasta but do not combine until you are ready to serve.
 Reheat the sauce and stir through the pasta until hot throughout.

 - Leftovers: You can refrigerate leftovers, in an airtight container, for up to 2 days.
 Reheat in the microwave or on the stovetop.
 You may need to add a little extra chopped tomato to thin the sauce out.
 You could also try adding a little stock.

 - Freeze: Make the tuna tomato sauce in advance and freeze in airtight containers/zip lock bags for up to 2 months.

 Have you tried this recipe?
 I love receiving your feedback, please rate and leave a comment below or tag me on Instagram @healthylittlefoodies

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kind-friendly inspiration on Pinterest and Instagram.

 - 375g / 12 oz Dry pasta Shape of choice

 - 1 Onion finely chopped

-- Heat the oil over a medium/low heat.
-Add the onions and cook for around five minutes (until turning translucent) Add the garlic and cook for a further minute.
+- Heat the olive oil in a large pan on medium heat.
+Once the oil is hot, add the onion, reduce to medium-low and cook for around five minutes, until turned translucent.
+Add the garlic and cook for a further minute.